Everything we know about the iPhone 7

 If the iPhone 7 doesn’t have a headphone jack, that means the EarPods Apple includes with the iPhone will need a Lightning connector.
 So, we’ll probably see new EarPods with Lightning connectors come with the next iPhone, according to 9to5Mac.

-The iPhone 7 could make any of your headphones noise-cancelling with special software running with new audio components to make the Lightning port better suited for audio, according to Fast Company.
+The iPhone 7 could make any of your headphones noise-canceling with special software running with new audio components to make the Lightning port better suited for audio, according to Fast Company.

-The current iPhone already uses noise-cancelling technology to drown out ambient sound during phone calls so you can hear, and be heard, more clearly, even in a noisy environment.
+The current iPhone already uses noise-canceling technology to drown out ambient sound during phone calls so you can hear, and be heard, more clearly, even in a noisy environment.

 We might be charging the iPhone 7 wirelessly, according to Fast Company.